soumenmaity106/NBM_TEMS/README.md

-## Simple Web application built with React
+##  Web application built with React

-This simple Web application prototype shows how React components  can be used to build a friendly user experience with instant visual updates and scaleable code in Web application
+This  Web application prototype shows how React components  can be used to build a friendly user experience with instant visual updates and scaleable code in Web application

 ## Features
 - Responsive